 - Systems knowledge = factual knowledge of what ‘is’ (current reality or actuality);

 - Target knowledge = normative knowledge of what ‘ought’ to be as more desirable / sustainable situations — what does not exist, yet is possible — in short, potentiality;

 - Transformation knowledge = process or strategic knowledge of how to transition from an undesirable / unsustainable current reality towards a more desirable / sustainable situation — in short, moving from actuality to potentiality.

 Note: potentiality does not necessarily imply a deferred reality which can only be realized at some or other point in the (distant) future.
 On the contrary, potentiality may very well involve discovering the evolutionary potential in / of the present via the co-construction of adjacent possibles embedded in and under the conditions of the current situation.
 To this end, it is important not to fall into the trap of becoming overly future- / goal-oriented (teleological) by constructing highly idealistic / normative future scenarios that are simply too disconnected from the complexities of the current situation to be implemented in the present .

-Epistemologically speaking: systems, target and transformation knowledge are three quite different — yet related — kinds of knowledge, each with their own internal logic and guiding problem statements & research questions (dynamic epistemic objects) (DEOs).
-Their flexibility is crucial, because TTDR process are shaping and being shaped by the formative contexts in which they are normally embedded — and DEOs must, therefore, also be capable of changing and being changed by said formative contexts.
-This is illustrated in the dynamic triadic graphic below, with the moving hand signifying some agile knowledge co-construction with (explicit) knowledge & human interests in both shaping (changing) and being shaped (adapting) by the complex dynamics of the challenges at hand.
+Epistemologically speaking: systems, target and transformation knowledge are three quite different — yet related — kinds of knowledge, each with their own internal logics and guiding problem statements & research questions (dynamic epistemic objects) (DEOs).
+Their flexibility is crucial, because TTDR processes are both shaping and being shaped by the formative contexts in which they are normally embedded — and DEOs must, therefore, also be capable of changing and being changed by said formative contexts.
+This is illustrated in the dynamic triadic graphic below, with the moving hand signifying some agile knowledge co-construction with (explicit) knowledge & human interests in shaping (changing) and being shaped (adapting) by the complexity of the societal challenges at hand.